LTLA/BiocWorkflow2015/converted/workflow.md

 ## Computing the average fragment length

-Strand bimodality is often observed in ChIP-seq experiments involving sharp binding events like H3K9ac marking.
+Strand bimodality is often observed in ChIP-seq experiments involving narrow binding events like H3K9ac marking.
 This refers to the presence of distinct subpeaks on each strand and can be quantified with cross-correlation plots [@kharchenko2008design].
 A strong peak in the cross-correlations should be observed if immunoprecipitation was successful.
 The delay distance at the peak corresponds to the distance between forward-/reverse-strand subpeaks.